PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 }
 ```

-I'm a huge, huge fan of preact for providing a `useErrorBoundary` hook.
+I'm a huge, huge fan of <mark>Preact</mark> for providing a `useErrorBoundary` hook.
 In React, if you want error boundaries, you have to create a class component yourself and set at the root of your component tree.
 Whereas it ships by default in Preact, which makes my heart flutter 😅

 Notable points here: This hook mostly sets the `componentDidCatch` lifecycle to catch the errors and do what you tell this hook to do.
 Its more or less same as you yourself making a class component, only you don't have to nest anything here, just drop this hook in any component thats on top of the component tree.